Pooling information in likelihood-free inference: Pooling different types of posteriors

 \subsubsection{Example: g-and-k}

 For this experiment, we use precisely the same simulated data generated under the g-and-k model in Section \ref{sec:gandk}, and compare the results for BSL based on the auxiliary model summaries, against those obtained from the W-ABC approach, and the resulting pooled posteriors.
 We present all the same accuracy information as in Section \ref{sec:gandk} in Table \ref{tab:auxbasewass_gandk}.
-However, we note that in the experiments of \cite{drovandi2021comparison}, BSL coupled with these particular auxiliary model summaries performed very well, and so we would expect, \textit{a priori}, for the pooling weights to be close to unity across the experiments.
+However, we note that in the experiments of \cite{drovandi2021comparison}, BSL coupled with the auxiliary model summaries performed very well, and so we would expect, \textit{a priori}, for the pooling weights to be close to unity across the experiments.

 Analyzing Table \ref{tab:auxbasewass_gandk}, we see that the pooled posteriors have accuracy measures that are very similar to those obtained from the BSL posterior.
+The average weight on the BSL posterior under $\tilde{\omega}$ is $0.9817$.
 While not entirely surprising given the results of \cite{drovandi2021comparison}, the results demonstrate that posterior pooling is capable of providing large weight in cases where one set of information is clearly dominant.